 Centre for Health Informatics

-The Centre for Health Informatics (CHI) is Australia's largest academic research group in digital health.
-CHI is one of three research centres within the Australian Institute of Health Innovation (AIHI).
-CHI is also the lead agency of the NHMRC Centre for Research Excellence in Digital Health (CRE).
+The Centre for Health Informatics (CHI) researches the design and use of artificial intelligence (AI) and digital technologies that will drive fundamental changes in healthcare delivery.
+CHI is Australia's largest and longest running academic research group in digital health and is one of three research centres within the Australian Institute of Health Innovation (AIHI).
+CHI also leads the NHMRC Centre for Research Excellence in Digital Health (CRE).

-The Centre for Health Informatics has worked with major healthcare providers, research institutions, universities and governments, including the Australian Patient Safety Foundation, the Commission for Quality and Safety in Healthcare, the Australian Digital Health Agency, the US National Toxicology Program and Therapeutic Guidelines Limited.
-The Centre also has partnerships and collaborations internationally and actively pursues relationships with leaders in their fields.
+The Centre for Health Informatics works with industry, major healthcare providers, governments, national and international universities and research institutions.
+These include researchers at Harvard and Stanford, the Australian Commission for Quality and Safety in Healthcare, the Australian Digital Health Agency, the CSIRO Australian E-health Research Centre, the US National Toxicology Program, Telstra and Therapeutic Guidelines Limited.

-We welcome research scientists with a background as clinicians, computer scientists and engineers to join our team.
+We welcome research scientists and doctoral candidates with a background as clinicians, computer scientists and engineers to join our team.
 We invite industry to partner with us to create business opportunities through research and innovation.

 Driving change in healthcare